Lumia imaging apps: Lumia Creative Studio

-Lumia Creative Studio (previously Nokia Creative Studio) is an imaging editing application that lets users edit photographs and merge them into panoramas, apply after effects with photo filters such as sketching, night vision, dreamy, cartoon, colour and silkscreen.
+Lumia Creative Studio (previously Nokia Creative Studio) is an imaging editing application that lets users edit photographs and merge them into panoramas, apply after effects with photo filters such as sketching, night vision, dreamy, cartoon, color and silkscreen.
 The Nokia Creative Studio was later updated to let users edit and create new photographs directly using the built-in camera, and added cropping, adjusting, and Instagram-like effects, additional features include face warps and live styles these filters let users edit the viewfinder in near real-time.
-Images created using the Lumia Creative Studio can be shared on various social networks like Twitter, Flickr, and the Facebook.
+Images created using the Lumia Creative Studio can be shared on various social networks like Twitter, Flickr, and Facebook.
 Nokia Creative Studio 6 introduced non-destructive editing which allows users to work and rework images an unlimited number of times, more features added in version 6 include rotation, straightening, and changing the aspect ratio.

 Lumia Panorama

-Lumia Panorama (previously Nokia Panorama) was a Lumia app that originated on Symbian and MeeGo, it allows users to make panoramas in both portrait and landscape mode and allows users to directly share them on the Facebook and Twitter.
-In September 2015 Microsoft announced that they would no longer release updates or support for Lumia Panorama.
+Lumia Panorama (previously Nokia Panorama) was a Lumia app that originated on Symbian and MeeGo, it allows users to make panoramas in both portrait and landscape mode and directly share them on Facebook and Twitter.
+In September 2015, Microsoft announced that they would no longer release updates or support for Lumia Panorama.